James Madison laid down the law and worked with underprivileged kids. James Madison was the B.A. Baracus of early American history.

 Hannibal Smith, we will rock you like a hurricane

 So the team retraces the geezers’ steps, first checking the spot where the robbery went down and then heading to Sid’s Oasis to see if it’s where, as Face puts it, “the old folks were turned into targets.”
 Hannibal wants to draw the Scorpions out, with the help of “Uncle Ned, the Neon Natural.”
-That’s either a stripper for old women or Hannibal’s latest disguise – and I hope to God it’s the latter.
+That’s either an exotic dancer for retirement homes or Hannibal’s latest disguise, and frankly neither option is filling me with hope.

 Casino Royale: co-starring Uncle Ned, the Neon Natural